Fenykepy/pinpict/INSTALL.md

 #### To set up search engine ####

     $ python3 manage.py rebuild_index

+By default index get update at each Pin model save or delete.
+To set up a Timelaps between updates:

+ * comment this line in your `pinpict/prod_settings.py`

+    HAYSTACK_SIGNAL_PROCESSOR = 'haystack.signals.RealtimeSignalProcessor'

  * Add a cron job as often as you want :